In this post I discuss some aspects of the design of the headstock of my upright bass.

 I find carving out the deepest part of a pegbox bottom not a pleasant chore.
 I confess I ‘cheated’ with the drillpress the very first time already.
 Not so much out of impatience, more “there must be a better way to do this”.

 Pencil tracing and bandsawing of the headstock contour.
 The wood is wedged because it is a ‘pie part’ of a tree trunk.
 The front is wider than the back.

 When making a headstock, there is no real interaction with the wood tonewise.
 It are the dimensions that are leading, the end result is fixed dimensionally, beforehand.

 Another way to see it; a skilled luthier working in series, delivering constant quality on ‘flow-autopilot’, is like a biological cnc machine.
 Handwork is based on templates that are made in advance, the same set of templates is used for multiple instruments.
 Instead of a pencil tracing a template, the cnc machine traces a 3d template path.
-Handwork on a headstock does not make the instrument sound or play better. (it would make it a lot more expensive though).
+The point is; handwork on a headstock does not make the instrument sound or play better (it would make it a lot more expensive though).

-There is concentration and involvement, just like a sailor who reads the elements to define the course, it is never the same.
+There is concentration and involvement, just like a sailor who reads the elements to define the course, it is never the same and probably never perfect.